Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Season Stats

-- He has added 700 rushing yards on 117 carries with six touchdowns, averaging 43.8 yards per game.
+- He's also chipped in on the ground, with 700 rushing yards (43.8 ypg) on 117 carries with six rushing touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Jets.